mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/esdq.rst

 <https://www.intel.com/content/www/us/en/developer/topic-technology/edge-5g/edge-solutions/hardware.html>`__
 site.

-Send the zip file that is created after running |esdq| tests to: edge.software.device.qualification@intel.com.
+Send the zip file that is created after running Intel® Edge Software Device Qualification (Intel® ESDQ) tests to: edge.software.device.qualification@intel.com.

 For example, after one of our local runs the following files were generated in the